Gortnavern

 Gortnavern (Irish: Gort na bhFearn) is a townland in County Donegal, Ireland.
 Located in the historic barony of Kilmacrenan, Gortnavern has an area of approximately 2.6 km2, and the townland had a population of 107 people as of the 2011 census.

 Gortnavern is also the name of an electoral division of Letterkenny, which had a population of 1,191 as of the 2016 census.

+The Gortavern dolmen is located off R247 with a view of Mulroy Bay.